arunmr1980/aws-apigateway-token/README.md

 - KEY_NAME : Name of the key
 - KEY_DESC : Description of API key
 - USAGE_PLAN_ID : id of the Usage plan to which the key is to be added
-Note: Suggest converting these to request data if integrated to API gateway
+>Note: Suggest converting these environment variables to request data if integrated to API gateway
 6. Test lambda

 ## Setting up API keys